spiiralol/handtrack-ar/README.md

 And there you go!
 When your done, just press Q to close out the window.

 > To remove it saying the coords of your hands, just comment out line 27 or `print(id, cx, cy)`

+### Download-Module

+Goto [this script](https://github.com/spiiralol/handtrack-ar/blob/main/HandTrackModule.py) and download/copy & paste the code into a file called `HandTrackModule.py`.
+Then in an existing or new app copy and paste the code from [this file](https://github.com/spiiralol/handtrack-ar/blob/main/ModuleCode.py) into that app.

+Then open a Command Prompt into that directory and run
+> ```python3 {file name here}.py``` replacing {file name here} with the name of your app.
+> To remove the printing of the hand coords, comment out `print(lmList[4])` that line of code in your app file.

+## Acknowledgements

+Origin code: Murztas Workshop (YT)
+Contributors: spiiralol/GateLogic